energetic-it/energetic-it.github.io/_posts/2018-11-13-azure-automatic-tags.md

 {: .box-error}
 **Note:** Change the tag you want added, in this script the tag "CreatedBy" is used.
 Also adjust the "@microsoft.com" with your own domain name to only get the username.

+{: .box-error}
+**Note:** The logs can only got max 90 days, so it won't find older resources :(.
+Adjust the "startTime" in the script to get more results.

 <script src="https://gist.github.com/energetic-it/87ecbd1ffa428aed7abadc0d6d74b62d.js"></script>